godyracks/Node.jsNotes-app/README.md

 # Notes App

 This is a simple CRUD (Create, Read, Update, Delete) application for taking notes.
-It was a project during 2nd Year internal Attachment on developing sample APIs.
+It was a project during 2nd Year internal Attachment on developing sample APIs(Laikipia University).
 It was built using Node.js, Express, and MongoDB.
 For templating, EJS and Bootstrap were used.

 ## Features